 Examinations: Recently there has been a greater tendency for students to miss scheduled examinations.
 Students who miss examinations often request that they be allowed to write make-up examinations.
-This is often unfair to those who wrote the scheduled examination and time-consuming for the instructor who is asked to prepare alternative examinations.
+This is often unfair to those who wrote the scheduled examination and time-consuming for the instructor who is asked to prepare alternative examinations, and therefore is rarely permitted.